daniel-nagy/md-data-table/README.md

 ~~It appears the latest version of Chrome (v44.0.2403.130) for OS X has resolved this issue, yay!~~

 I spoke too soon.
 On my work machine, an older non-retina display Macbook Pro, this is not experienced; however, on my personal machine, a retina display Macbook Pro, this is still experienced.
 It is clear that not all OS X Chrome users are effected by this bug.
 This bug seems to be related to hardware in some way?
 My personal machine has an Intel Iris Pro GPU with 1536 MB of VRAM.
 Hardware is not really my thing.
 Maybe someone else with a retina display Macbook Pro can reproduce this issue?

-**Version 0.7.6**

-* **Important:** Pagination is now its own toolbar and should not be wrapped in a `md-data-table-toolbar` element.
-* The pagination toolbar will now collapse into two separate toolbars on screens less than or equal to `600px` wide.

 View the [archives](ARCHIVE.md) for a complete version history.